isomerpages/moe-northbrookssec/_admissions/2026 Sec One Posting Matters/Sec One Orientation 2026.md

 <p>Sec One Orientation Programme</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>To familiarize students with culture and learning environment of the school.
+<p>To familiarise students with school culture and learning environment of
+the school.
 <br>To foster new meaningful relationships.
 <br>To develop self-awareness and personal leadership.
 <br><a href="/files/Sec 1 Posting Matters/2026/Sec_1_Orientation_2026.pdf" rel="noopener nofollow" target="_blank">Click here</a> to
-find out more about the orientation programme!</p>
+find out more about the orientation programme.</p>
 </td>
 </tr>
 <tr>